sohailanwaralmani74/utility-tools/jpeg-to-gif.md

 ---
 layout: main
-title: JPG to GIF Converter - Free JPG to GIF Online Tool
+title: JPEG to GIF Converter - Free JPEG to GIF Online Tool
-description: Convert JPG images to GIF format instantly with our free JPG to GIF converter.
+description: Convert jpeg images to GIF format instantly with our free jpeg to GIF converter.
 Supports batch conversion, animations, and works in browser.
-keywords: jpg to gif, convert jpg to gif, jpg to gif converter, batch jpg to gif, bulk jpg to gif, animated gif from jpg, jpg into gif, jpg to gif free online
+keywords: jpeg to gif, convert jpeg to gif, jpeg to gif converter, batch jpeg to gif, bulk jpeg to gif, animated gif from jpeg, jpeg into gif, jpeg to gif free online
 ---

 <script src="/assets/js/gif.js"></script>